Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

     optimizer.step()
     ```

+### Usage of PyTorch 1.8.1 AMP on NPUs

+#### Overview

+Similar to the O1 mode (dynamic loss scale) of Apex AMP, PyTorch 1.8.1 AMP converts the inputs of some operators into the FP16 type to implement mixed precision training.

+#### AMP Application Scenarios

+1. Typical scenario

+2. Gradient accumulation scenario

+3. Scenario with multiple models, losses, and optimizers

+4. DDP scenario (one NPU per process)

+The PyTorch 1.8.1 framework supports only the preceding four scenarios.
+For details about more scenarios, see the official PyTorch operation guide.

+#### Usage of AMP on NPUs

+1. When a model is adapted from GPUs to NPUs, you need to change **code torch.cuda.amp** to **torch.npu.amp**.
+2. In the PyTorch 1.8.1 AMP tool, the **dynamic** option, defaulted to **True**, is added to **GradScaler**.
+If this option is set to **False**, AMP supports static loss scale.

+#### Precautions

+1. In PyTorch 1.8.1, AMP is implemented by using decorators.
+During training and test, **with Autocast()** needs to be added to convert the arguments of the model into FP16.
+If **with Autocast()** is not added, the arguments are still FP32.
+In the case of an extreme batch size, the memory is insufficient.
+2. PyTorch 1.8.1 AMP does not support tensor fusion.
 ## Model Training

 After the training scripts are ported, set environment variables by following the instructions in  [Environment Variable Configuration](#en-us_topic_0000001144082004md)  and run the  **python3** _xxx_  command to train a model.
 For details, see  [Script Execution](#script-executionmd).